robert896r1/qwen-realworld-accuracy-evals/README.md

 ## Attribution

-Built from Robert's local Codex + Qwen sidecar workflow.
+Built from my local Codex + Qwen sidecar workflow.
 Codex handled deterministic inspection, packaging, charting, and integration.
 Qwen was used as the local challenger in the workflow being evaluated.

 ## License